 For crimes of violence, including, but not limited to sexual violence, defined as crimes that meet the reporting requirements pursuant to the federal Clery Act established in 20 U.S.C.
 1092(f)(1)(F)(i)(I)-(VIII), Pacific College shall make a notation on the transcript of students found responsible after a conduct process that they were "suspended after a finding of responsibility for a code of conduct violation" or "expelled after a finding of responsibility for a code of conduct violation."
 For the respondent who withdraws from Pacific College while such conduct charges are pending, and declines to complete the disciplinary process, Pacific College shall make a notation on the transcript of such students that they "withdrew with conduct charges pending."
+Student appeals seeking removal of a transcript notation for a suspension are referred to the college's grievance policy.
+Such notation shall not be removed prior to one year after conclusion of the suspension, while notations for expulsion shall not be removed.
 If a finding of responsibility is vacated for any reason, any such transcript notation shall be removed.